ioreka/uncommonplace/Star Trek.md

 It is possible to commit no mistakes and still lose.
 That is not a weakness.
 That is life.
 Captain Picard #losing #mistakes

 Words define who we are.
 Officer.
 Orphan.
 Widower.
 Shipmate.
 But there is no word for the unique agony of uncertainty.
 Michael Burnham #loss  #grief #uncertainty #friendship #meaningfulness #language

+Most people will never get a chance to learn what's in their own hearts.
+If we figure it out, it's often not what we expected, or even what we would have chosen for ourselves.
+Pike #growth #self #choice